nsbk/airgradient_mqtt/README.md

 1. point the publisher or subscriber to the broker. has to be able to call mqtt:// instead of http:// and access the port
 1. add sensors to the yaml in home assistant to receive the data based on the topic
 1. update the UI to show those sensors

+### testing
+install the AUnit library with ArduinoIDE

+ubuntu system - may be good to go

+wel - install g++ and make

+clone EpoxyDuino